-- Maintained frequent and meaningful contact with SME customers, enabling timely monitoring and discussions on their specific needs to overcome the crisis. - Deployed digital processes such as an online marketplace, client onboarding platform, digital payroll and more. - Introduced various programmes for SME customers surrounding timely topics such as Industrial Revolution 4.0, Digitalisation and Halal Certification for their business.
+COVID-19 Impact Our Response Outcomes Business and cash flow disruption experienced by Business Banking customers. • Maintained frequent and meaningful contact with SME customers, enabling timely monitoring and discussions on their specific needs to overcome the crisis.
+Addressed the immediate needs of our SME customers, with many customers provided with financial relief.
+Movement restrictions impacted SMEs ability to conduct their business as usual.
+Deployed digital processes such as an online marketplace, client onboarding platform, digital payroll and more.
+Provided SME customers with new platforms to expand their business and bring their digital strategy forward.
+Rising need for businesses to experiment with technologies and cooperative approaches. • Introduced various programmes for SME customers surrounding timely topics such as Industrial Revolution 4.0, Digitalisation and Halal Certification for their business.
+Helped over 200 SMEs embark on their digital journey and gain additional Government assistance, such as grants and certifications awareness.